drovani/drovani.github.io/_posts/2019/2019-11-27-Shopify-Auth0-Multipass.md

 {% gist 8199b1e0ffa1976c00af6781fcb98fbf %}

 - **Line 2**: since Auth0 runs all rules for all authentications, we want to restrict this to just when the Auth0 Application has declared the `shopify_domain` and `shopify_multipass_seceret` metadata.
+- **Line 4-6**: Some minor logging, just to verify that the rule is being run.
-- **Line 4-10**: Shopify requires at least the `email` and `created_at` data points.
+- **Line 8-14**: Shopify requires at least the `email` and `created_at` data points.
 For added information, we are also passing an `identifier` (in case multiple Auth0 accounts have the same email address) and `remote_ip` to ensure that this Multipass request can only be used by the same computer that sent the initial login request.
+- **Line 15-17**: If there is a ```return_to``` value in the query string, then add this to the Shopify token.
-- **Line 11-15**: In my [TalentLMS/Auth0 post]({% post_url 2019/2019-11-14-TalentLMS-Auth0-SAML %}), I describe how to grab first/last name when signing up a user.
+- **Line 19-23**: In my [TalentLMS/Auth0 post]({% post_url 2019/2019-11-14-TalentLMS-Auth0-SAML %}), I describe how to grab first/last name when signing up a user.
 If that is in place, this will also add those data points to the Shopify account.
-- **Line 17-28**: These lines that do the actual encryption were taken from [a repository](https://github.com/beaucoo/multipassify/blob/master/multipassify.js) that I found on GitHub, so thanks go to [Cory Smith](https://github.com/corymsmith) from Calgary, AB for this one.
+- **Line 25-36**: These lines that do the actual encryption were taken from [a repository](https://github.com/beaucoo/multipassify/blob/master/multipassify.js) that I found on GitHub, so thanks go to [Cory Smith](https://github.com/corymsmith) from Calgary, AB for this one.
-- **Line 30-32**: This sets the destination for the authenticated user.
+- **Line 38-40**: This sets the destination for the authenticated user.

 Once this rule runs, the user will be redirected back to the Shopify store.
 This is important, because if there are any Auth0 rules after this one, they will be completely skipped.

-## Shopify - Editing the Theme
+## Update Shopify Theme with Auth0 Links

 For this example, we are just going to add a link to login into Auth0.
 If you want to completely replace the Shopify Login process with Auth0, then instead of presenting the user with a login page, you can redirect the user directly to Auth0.
 As a Proof-of-Concept, though, this will require the user to manually click the link.